-- Please wash your hands before and after use using the hand washing station by the stable, and respect social distancing guidelines.
+- Please wash your hands before and after use, and/or use the sanitising station at the entrance to the playground, and respect social distancing guidelines.

-- Please only one family at a time inside the guest laundry.
+- Please only one family at a time inside the guest laundry/honesty shop.

-- There will be sanitising wipes inside for use on the machines.
+- There are sanitising wipes inside for use on the machines.

-- We have kept the leaflets available but we ask you to take away with you any leaflet you touch.
+- Leaflets are available (although many places are not currently distributing leaflets) but we ask you to take away with you any leaflet you touch.

-- We have also set up a sanitising station in the guest laundry (which also serves as the honesty shop).
+- And we have set up a sanitising station in the guest laundry (which also serves as the honesty shop).

 What is, and what is not inside your cottage?

-- All cottages now have smart TVs so you will be able to access Netflix, Prime, BBC iPlayer etc as well as the Freeview channels.
+- DVDs have been removed from the 'library' - all cottages now have smart TVs so you will be able to access Netflix, Prime, BBC iPlayer etc as well as the Freeview channels.
 Please remember to log out of any accounts before you leave.

 - We usually supply a homemade cake, some tea, coffee, sugar and milk for all guests upon arrival.
-This will temporarily be supplied inside a bag that more than two days before your arrival so you can be assured that it is 'safe'.
-Sadly this means that the cake will not be homemade for now.
+This will temporarily be supplied inside a bag that more than two days before your arrival so you can be assured that it is 'safe', with the exception of the cake, which will be wrapped, but still freshly baked.

 - If you require anything like cots, high chairs, stair gates etc, please let us know in advance.
 This means we can safely put them in your cottage before you arrive and therefore not enter your cottage when you are there.